liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 Portlets with a higher render weight will be rendered before those with a lower weight.

-In our example, so far, we have used a portlet class called `MVCPortlet`.
-That is all that the portlet needs if it only has a render phase.
+In our example so far, we've used a portlet class called `MVCPortlet`.
+That's all the portlet needs if it only has a render phase.
 In order to be able to add custom code that will be executed in the action phase (and thus will *not* be executed when the portlet is shown again) you need to create a subclass of `MVCPortlet` or create a subclass of `GenericPortlet` directly (if you don't want to use Liferay's lightweight framework).

 Our example above could be enhanced by creating the following class: